Soumya-prog-tech/IGVC_Task/README.md

 ![alt text](./Question_2/images/yellow_mask.png)

-For the steps i have followed u can refer to jupyter notebook i have mentioned the techniques i have used to get the final outputs
+For the steps I have followed U may refer to jupyter notebook I have mentioned the techniques I have used to get the final outputs..